lhalf/licenses/README.md

 The output folder path can be specified with `--path`, defaults to `licenses`.

 Prints a warning:
-- If the crate had no declared license on crates.io
+- If the crate had no declared license on crates.io (none declared)
-- If no licenses were found for a crate
+- If no licenses were found for a crate (empty)
+- If there were fewer licenses found for a crate than declared by the author on crates.io (too few)
-- If there were more licenses found for a crate than declared by the author on crates.io
+- If there were more licenses found for a crate than declared by the author on crates.io (additional)
-- If the content of the found licenses did not match the expected content for those licenses
+- If the content of the found licenses did not match the expected content for those licenses (mismatch)

 ```bash
 $ cargo licenses collect --depth 1